mvallebr/site_mvalle/topic_backlog.md

 - Meritocracy based on money and what motivates people
 - lean start up vs vertical scrum stories
 - what being accountable really means - the top of hierarchy is not always the accountable person.
 If you're a soldier on a war, it's your life, you're the one accountable, not your boss.
+- the power of a follow - what difference you can make in the world and your accountability on it
+- Choosing companies - people vs challenges